Welcome to the website

 But surprisingly, Percy Phillips himself and his modestly equipped yet enormously productive studio remained largely unknown and uncredited by people outside Liverpool.

-Now, more than 50 years since the Quarrymen recording, phillipsacetates.com is revealing for the first time the story of Percy Phillips and his studio, using archive recordings, photographs and memories, many provided by the Phillips family and others who were there at the time.
+Now, 60 years since the Quarrymen recording, phillipsacetates.com is revealing for the first time the story of Percy Phillips and his studio, using archive recordings, photographs and memories, many provided by the Phillips family and others who were there at the time.